-one bone marrow.

-The audit included a review of donor selection and consent, the cell collection records and timing of blood sample collection for mandatory serology testing, examples of testing laboratory request forms, the testing results, cell processing records and the cornea receipt book.
+The procurement and processing records were audited for one adult allogeneic DLI unit, and one paediatric autologous bone marrow unit.
+The audit included a review of donor selection and consent, the cell collection records and timing of blood sample collection for mandatory serology testing, the testing results, cell processing records including the environmental monitoring data, temperature records during cell storage, and the release record.
+In addition, the consent records were reviewed for one paediatric allogeneic bone marrow donor, and one paediatric allogeneic PBSC donor.